In this article, we will focus in on how members of The Cardinal Nation top 40 prospect list fared in their season-opening roster placements.

 What leapt out to me initially in the left columns was the diversity of placements for the top eight, with all six possible levels of play represented (St. Louis, the four full-season minors clubs plus extended spring training).
 Memphis was the predominant destination for the second 10.

 Moving to the right, the relative consistency of year-to-year assignments at Memphis hits at a veteran Triple-A roster of good players.
 In terms of top prospects, the Double-A roster is thinner than in past years and would be even worse had not both Mike O'Neill and James Ramsey been forced to return.

 Palm Beach, often a spot passed over in recent seasons by top prospects, is the stop with the second-most top players on its initial roster behind Memphis.
 That is unusual.

 Following is the data summarized, split out by level for both the top 20 and top 40.
 The same table from this time last year is provided alongside for comparison.

-There has been a general downward shift of top prospects in the organization from year to year.
-In 2014, half of the top 20 were either in St. Louis or just one step away at Memphis.
-This year, the comparable count is just six.
+Not surprisingly, the best prospects in the system are closest to the majors.
+In fact, half of the top 20 are either in St. Louis or just one step away at Memphis.

 What may first catch your eye is the large contingent of top 20 members at Memphis compared to the small number with St. Louis.
 In reality, while the mix across levels varies slightly year to year, the total quantity of top 20 prospects at St. Louis plus Memphis plus Springfield is barely changed – from 12 last year to 13 this year.

 However, when looking at the entire top 40, the growth at Palm Beach is obvious, picking up two prospects from St. Louis and another from Springfield's mix from one year ago.
 In other words, this year's top 40 is less experienced than last.